robenkleene/design-references/after-effects/after-effects-tools.md

 ### Selecting Multiple Points

 - With the layer selected in the timeline, using the Selection Tool (`V`), first click the entire path (the points should become highlighted), then click anywhere except the path to draw a marquee and select points.

+## Other

+### Eyedropper

+- Hit enter to select a color from another application (clicking will bring that application forward)